nhsx/nhsx-internship-projects/content/overview.md

 Within the topic area of the chosen project, there will be some freedom to direct the development of the research and knowledge but this will also need to be balanced against creating a learning outcome or tangible output, that benefits the PhD scheme objectives and is in a shareable state for future projects to pick up and continue the development.

-As the candidate will be a NHS England employee during the internship period, standard employment checks and some mandatory training are required.
-The intern will also recieve the full benefts of NHS employment during the time including pro-rata'd annual leave.
+As the candidate will be ~a NHS England employee~ on an voluntary agreement honorary contract during the internship period, standard employment checks and some mandatory training are required.

 A key aim for the intern will be to progress the research project ensuring learning/outcomes are shareable with NHS England and where appropriate made suitable for publication.